jvitku/rl/sarsa/README.md

 After launching the node:

-* the algorithm is setup (if no configuration parameters foud, the defualt ones are loaded)
+* the algorithm is setup (if no configuration parameters found, the default ones are loaded)
 * and the node waits for data.
 * if the data sample is received, this is considered as a simulation step, which means:
 	* one algorithm step is made and output values are updated